macettiandrea/React-Investment-Calculator/README.md

    npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) to view the application in your browser.
+5. Open [http://localhost:5173](http://localhost:5173) to view the app in your browser.

+The page will automatically reload if you make edits to the code.
+You will also see any errors or warnings in the console.

 The page will automatically reload if you make edits to the code.
 You will also see any errors or warnings in the console.